 - any reinforcement costs associated with this installation may be recharged to the customer.

-Providing that the application form is fully and correctly completed, the following timeframes are applicable:
+Providing that the form is fully and correctly completed, the following timeframes are applicable:

-- for properties with new MD ≤60A (or MD less than the Maximum Agreed Capacity for CT metered properties) that meet all other relevant requirements detailed within the ENA process documentation, the installer can connect their device(s) and should notify the network operator by filling in this form within 28 days of the installation;
+- for properties with new MD ≤60A (or MD less than the Maximum Agreed Capacity for CT metered properties) that meet all other relevant requirements detailed within the ENA process documentation, the installer can connect their device(s) and notify the network operator by filling in this form within 28 days of the installation;

-- for properties with new MD between 60A and 100A inclusive (that are not CT metered) the installer must apply for a connection prior to installation by filling in this form and the network operator will assess the supply capacity within 10 working days;
+- for properties with a new MD between 60A and 100A inclusive (that are not CT metered) the installer must apply for a connection prior to the installation by filling in this form and the network operator will assess the supply capacity within 5 working days;

-- for properties with new MD >100A (not CT metered) the installer must apply for a connection prior to installation by filling in this form.
+- for properties with a new MD >100A (not CT metered) the installer must apply prior to installation by filling in this form.
 Timescales will be as per The Electricity (Connection Standards of Performance) Regulations 2015;

-- for properties with new MD greater than the existing agreed Maximum Import Capacity, the installer must apply for a connection prior to installation by filling in this form.
+- for properties with a new MD greater than the existing agreed Maximum Import Capacity, the installer must apply prior to installation by filling in this form.
 Timescales will be as per the The Electricity (Connection Standards of Performance) Regulations 2015